 Real compliance workflows.
 The tools map to actual GRC workflows: evidence collection (documents), access reviews (people), risk treatment (risks), vulnerability management (vulnerabilities with CVE details), and framework progress tracking.
 This isn’t just a data dump — it’s organized around how compliance teams actually work.

 Good engineering.
 TypeScript with full type safety, automated tool registry discovery, DRY code structure, and OAuth authentication via Vanta’s developer dashboard.
-The 8 contributors and 19 forks suggest active community engagement.
+25 forks and 96 commits suggest active community engagement.

 What Doesn’t Work Well